 Portobello mushrooms are so versatile!
 Paired with this amazing honey balsamic marinade, this mushroom will be the star of any menu!
 Fresh off the grill they make a great main dish or appetizer to share.
 Their intense flavor pairs well with more mild sides like rice, couscous, or pasta.
 Balance the dark color with bright veggies or a colorful salad.
 You could even treat this as a vegetarian option for a hamburger replacement and serve with fresh corn or fries.

 FAQ About Grilling Mushrooms:

 Portobello mushrooms are in the vegetable food group despite the fact that they are not plants.
-They are actually a fungi.
-So, that leaves lots of questions about how to care for them and prepare them well.
-Here are some answers to the questions that you may have about properly preparing this delicious..ummm…vegetable?
+They are actually fungi.
+So, that leaves many questions about how to care for and prepare them well.
+Here are some answers to the questions that you may have about correctly preparing this delicious recipe.

 - Can you marinate too long?
-Since mushrooms are by nature very porous, it is possible to marinate them too long.
+Since mushrooms are, by nature, very porous, it is possible to marinate them for too long.
 They will soak up too much and may become too mushy if they sit too long in the marinate.
-So, stick with 30 minutes of marinade before grilling.
+So, stick with 30 minutes of the marinade before grilling.